Jon Kabat-Zinn

-Jon Kabat-Zinn (born Jon Kabat, June 5, 1944) is an American professor emeritus of medicine and the creator of the 'Stress Reduction Clinic' and the 'Center for Mindfulness in Medicine, Health Care, and Society' at the University of Massachusetts Medical School.
+Jon Kabat-Zinn (born Jon Kabat, June 5, 1944) is an American professor emeritus of medicine and the creator of the Stress Reduction Clinic and the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School.
 Kabat-Zinn was a student of Zen Buddhist teachers such as Philip Kapleau, Thich Nhat Hanh, and Seung Sahn, and a founding member of Cambridge Zen Center.
-His practice of yoga and studies with Buddhist teachers led him to integrate their teachings with scientific findings.
+His practice of hatha yoga, Vipassanā and appreciation of the teachings of Soto Zen and Advaita Vedanta led him to integrate their teachings with scientific findings.
 He teaches mindfulness, which he says can help people cope with stress, anxiety, pain, and illness.
 The stress reduction program created by Kabat-Zinn, mindfulness-based stress reduction (MBSR), is offered by medical centers, hospitals, and health maintenance organizations, and is described in his book Full Catastrophe Living.

 Life and work

 Kabat-Zinn was born in New York City in 1944 as the oldest of three children to Elvin Kabat, a biomedical scientist, and Sally Kabat, a painter.
-He graduated from Haverford College in 1964 and went on to earn a Ph.D. in molecular biology in 1971 from MIT, where he studied under Salvador Luria, Nobel Laureate in medicine.
+He graduated from Haverford College in 1964 and went on to earn a Ph.D. in molecular biology in 1971 from the Massachusetts Institute of Technology, where he studied under Salvador Luria, Nobel Laureate in medicine.

-While at MIT, Kabat-Zinn was a leading campaigner against military research at the university and against the Vietnam war.
+While at MIT, Kabat-Zinn was a leading campaigner against military research at the university and against the Vietnam War.
+To reduce student protests, MIT appointed him, alongside Noam Chomsky and George Katsiaficas, to an advisory panel on the future of the university's military labs.
 During this time, he pondered his life's purpose, which he called his "karmic assignment."